bitbender-8/cs-fy-project/README.md

 We are using the Feature Workflow model.
 You can look it up for more info, but here are the highlights:

-- Main Branch: This will contain production-ready code at all times.
+- **Main Branch**: This will contain production-ready code at all times.
 Any changes here should follow a strict review and testing process.
-  Feature Branches: For new feature development, we will create separate branches named `feature/*`.
+- **Feature Branches**: For new feature development, we will create separate branches named `feature/*`.
 These branches will be merged back into the main branch once the features are complete, tested, and all issues resolved.
-- Hotfix Branches: For critical fixes directly impacting the production environment, we will create hotfix branches named `hotfix/*`.
+- **Hotfix Branches**: For critical fixes directly impacting the production environment, we will create hotfix branches named `hotfix/*`.
 These should be promptly merged into the main branch after resolution and testing.
-- Documentation and Miscellaneous Updates: For changes to documentation, configuration files, or other non-feature-related updates, we will use branches named `misc/*`.
+- **Miscellaneous Updates**: For changes to documentation, configuration files, or other non-feature-related updates, we will use branches named `misc/*`.

 ### Commit messages